scorpido74/azure-docs.nl-nl/articles/container-registry/container-registry-tutorial-build-task.md

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Als u de Azure CLI lokaal wilt gebruiken, moet u Azure CLI versie **2.0.46** of hoger hebben geïnstalleerd en zijn aangemeld met [AZ login][az-login].
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed  and logged in with [az login][az-login].
 Voer `az --version` uit om de versie te bekijken.
-Als u de CLI wilt installeren of upgraden, raadpleegt u [Azure cli installeren][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 [!INCLUDE [container-registry-task-tutorial-prereq.md](../../includes/container-registry-task-tutorial-prereq.md)]